exasol/metabase-driver/doc/developer_guide/developer_guide.md

     ./bin/build.sh
     ```

-2. Download the Exasol JDBC driver from the [Download Portal](https://downloads.exasol.com/clients-and-drivers) and install it:
+2. Download the Exasol JDBC driver from the [Download Portal](https://downloads.exasol.com/clients-and-drivers) or get it from `~/.m2/repository/com/exasol/exasol-jdbc/$v/exasol-jdbc-$v.jar` and install it:

     ```sh
     cp exajdbc.jar "$METABASE_DIR/plugins"